Epiglottitis in Children

 - A high-pitched sound that mostly happens as the child breathes in (stridor).

 As the condition gets worse, your child may have trouble breathing and talking.
-He or she may:
+They may:

 - Sit leaning forward

-- Keep his or her mouth open with the chin thrust forward
+- Keep their mouths open with the chin thrust forward

 - Look distressed or anxious